Officer Stabbed Outside U.K. Parliament, and People Injured in Separate Incident

-The British Parliament is on lockdown after a police officer was stabbed, and his assailant shot, outside of the buildings.
-Police are also responding to a separate incident on Westminster Bridge, where it appears about a dozen people may have been run over by a vehicle.
-Scotland Yard is treating both as terrorist incidents, reports the Guardian.
+The British Parliament is on lockdown after a police officer was stabbed, and his assailant shot, outside of the complex in London.
+The violence reportedly began on Westminster Bridge, where it appears about a dozen people may have been run over by a 4x4 truck.
+The driver reportedly swerved onto the sidewalk, taking down pedestrians, and then is believed to have crashed his vehicle into the gates outside the Palace of Westminster.

-Right now, it appears that the possible attack on Westminster Bridge is the only other bloody scene.
-One Reuters photographer claimed to have seen people “mowed down” there.
+Scotland Yard is treating this as a terrorist incident, reports the Guardian.
+At least one woman has died, possibly after getting caught in the wheels of the vehicle.
+A hospital official said about a dozen had been hurt, with some suffering “catastrophic” injuries.

+The bloody scene on Westminster Bridge appears to have preceded the stabbing outside Parliament.
+Some reports say that a man got out of the car with a knife, and then went after the police officer before being shot.
+It is unclear if the driver and the knife-wielding assailant are the same.

+One Reuters photographer recorded video after people had reportedly been “mowed down” on Westminster Bridge.
 His video shows people, apparently injured, sprawled in the middle of the road.

 The Westminster tube station has reportedly been closed as a precaution.
 Law enforcement is swarming the area, and the House of Commons has been suspended.
 Prime Minister Theresa May was reportedly inside the chamber at the time of the apparent attack, but was quickly escorted away by security and is safe.